-Ultimate Texas Hold’em is a variation of the classic Texas Hold’em game, which offers a much more fast-paced gameplay as well as the chance for you to play against the house.
-The beauty of this game is that you don’t really have to call during gameplay and the types of bets that you place directly influence whether there will be a flop and river rounds or simply a direct collection of funds after the first round.
+Ultimate Texas Hold’em is a variation of the classic Texas Hold’em game, which offers much more fast-paced gameplay as well as the chance for you to play against the house.
+It offers an RTP of 97.80% when playing perfect strategy, which is pretty good for a carnival game or poker variant.

 How to Play Ultimate Texas Hold’em?

 The entire concept is based on showdown poker, which means that every player will essentially play in a “1v1” against the croupier.
 The game itself is quite fun and faster-paced than standard Hold’em, so, mastering basic strategy is the first step to follow before moving on to play with real money in an online or land-based casino.

 The best way to play the game is with perfect strategy, which follows statistically-proven steps that give you the best odds of winning every round based on what you have and what community cards are there.

 This is what you need to know to play it Ultimate Texas Hold’em with Perfect Strategy:

 - Before the game begins, players have to place two forced bets: the ante and the blind.